tybug/mcps-helper/README.md

+# Archival

+I graduated from MCPS in 2020, so I will no longer be maintaining this repository.
+You are free to fork/use it for whatever you wish.

 # portal-plus
-Viewing your grades will never be something to look forward to, but at least this extension can lessen the pain.
+An improvement over the default mcps portal (https://portal.mcpsmd.org/) experience.

 ## Features
 * Color coding of grades
-* Ability to test a new grade
+* Ability to see how a new assignment would impact your grade
-* Previous empty percent column is filled in
+* Previously empty percent column is filled in
 * Minor aesthetic positioning adjustments

 ## Inspiration
 This extension was created to mimic the functionality of the [mymcps+ app](https://itunes.apple.com/us/app/mymcps/id1291038640), on browser.
 The color scheme was chosen to match the app's, which many students are already familiar with.

 ## Disclaimer
-The developers of this extension are in no way affiliated with Montgomery County, nor do we guarantee the accuracy of testing new grades.
+I am not affiliated with Montgomory County nor do I guarantee the accuracy of grades while using this extension.